 A detailed description of what is meant by ‘Australian resident’ can be read here.

-Enhanced Residency Requirements for Pensioners – announced as a Budget 2017 measure, from 1 July 2018 to receive Age Pension or Disability Support Pension, a person will need to have:
+Enhanced Residency Requirements for Pensioners – announced as a Budget 2017 measure, and intended to apply from 1 July 2018, to receive Age Pension or Disability Support Pension, a person will need to have:

 - 10 continuous years of Australian residence including at least five years during their